Configure the Simulink Environment for Signal Processing Models

 On the MATLAB® Home tab, click Simulink.

 Click on DSP System to create an empty model with settings suitable for use with DSP System Toolbox™.
 The new model opens.
 To access the library browser, click Library Browser on the model toolstrip.

 The new model using the template settings and contents appears in the Simulink Editor.
 The model is only in memory until you save it.

 When you create a model by choosing one of the DSP Simulink model templates, the model is configured to use the settings recommended for DSP System Toolbox.
 Some of these settings are:

 DSP System Template

 Click on DSP System to create a blank model configured with settings recommended for DSP System Toolbox.

 Click on Basic Filter to create a basic filtering model configured with settings recommended for DSP System Toolbox.

 This model implements a low pass filter and enables you to compare the filtered signal with the original signal.
 The model acts as a starting point for modeling filtering algorithms in Simulink using DSP System Toolbox.

 Click the Mixed-Signal System template to create a basic A/D converter model configured with settings recommended for DSP System Toolbox and mixed-signal systems.
-This model performs A/D conversion by implementing an analog antialiasing filter followed by a zero-order hold circuit.
+This model performs A/D conversion by implementing an analog anti aliasing filter followed by a zero-order hold circuit.
 The model acts as a starting point for modeling mixed-signal systems in Simulink using DSP System Toolbox.
 All discrete-time signals are colored in red to indicate the fastest sample rate.
 Continuous-time signals are colored in black.
-For additional sample time options, from the Display menu, select Sample Time.
+For additional sample time options, in the Debug tab, select Information Overlays > Colors.